 Today the area is filled with silence.
 This place demands not only prayer and contemplation but also a caring remembrance and knowledge.

-We ask anyone interested in our endeavor, anyone willing to help and become involved in our Foundation’s work, to contact us and support us.
+We ask anyone interested, anyone willing to help and become involved in our Foundation’s work, to contact us and support us.